Priesemann-Group/covid19_inference/docs/doc/gettingstarted.rst

     fixed.

 2. `Hierarchical model of the German states  <https://github.com/Priesemann-Group/covid19_inference/blob/master/scripts/example_bundeslaender.ipynb>`_
-    This builds a hierarchical bayesian model of the states of Germany.
+    This builds a hierarchical Bayesian model of the states of Germany.
 Caution, seems to be currently broken!

-We can for example recommend the following articles about bayesian modeling:
+We can for example recommend the following articles about Bayesian modeling:

 As a introduction to Bayesian statistics and the python package (PyMC3) that we use: https://docs.pymc.io/notebooks/api_quickstart.html